Need more information about Fall Orientation? Check out the information below for each day of Orientation and what to expect as an incoming student.

 Events listed below are subject to change.

-The second day of Fall Orientation focuses on getting adjusted to campus and learning about our University Mission.
-The day includes first-year workshops hosted by C.R.E.W.
-Leaders and university staff on topics such as service initiatives, the ABC's of Fraternity & Sorority Life, decorating your own room, and making good social decisions.
+The second and third days of Fall Orientation focus on getting adjusted to campus and learning about our University mission.
+The days include first-year workshops hosted by C.R.E.W. leaders and university staff on topics such as service initiatives, the ABC's of Fraternity & Sorority Life, decorating your own room, and making good social decisions.

 Some students will have the opportunity to participate in The Common Freshmen Experience.
 The evening includes exciting entertainment and opportunities to get to know your new classmates.